Eli Lilly's Retatrutide Injection Shows 28% Weight Loss in Obesity Trial

 Key Facts

-- The peptide market is expanding alongside GLP-1 demand, leading to tensions between compounding pharmacies and commercial drug companies.
+- The peptide market is expanding alongside demand for GLP-1 drugs, raising issues between compounding pharmacies and drug companies.

-- Retatrutide works differently from existing injections and pills, according to Eli Lilly and Fox News.
+- Retatrutide works differently from existing weight loss injections and pills, according to Eli Lilly.

 What Happened